 - Open source or closed source ecommerce software

 Currently, there are so many software solutions you can choose from.
 There’s the aforementioned Magento, Shopify and WooCommerce, but in Europe solutions like PrestaShop, Lightspeed, OpenCart and BigCommerce are also in high demand.
 And with names such as Intershop, Openshopen, Ecwid and EKM Systems there is even more to choose from!

 When you are deciding what ecommerce platform you go for, there are some basic things you need to consider.
 First, what do you want to sell online?
 Second, what name will you use for your online shop.
 And third, what ecommerce software will you use?

 There are so many options available.
 An all these solutions cater to every conceivable need.
 Whether you run an online niche shop, an ecommerce website that sells just one product, a website with popular merchandise or a marketplace with over 100,000 different items from multiple vendors, there’s always a software solution suited for you.

 What do you want to sell online?

 So, in order to decide which ecommerce software solution you will use, you need to know what you want to sell exactly.
+Something you actually already need to know if you want to start an online store in the first place.
 If you’re selling only digital items, a simple shop with Shopify or Sellfy should suffice (try to say that sentence ten times in a row…).
 But if you run an extensive online shop selling hundreds and thousands of items, you may want to take a look at software like Magento.
 But even then, Shopify might also be able to fulfill your needs.
 So, research is everything!